- D -

 - see also in the category MARCHING COMPASSES).

-The instrument below also known as a
+The instrument below known as a

 85 is the result